ngs-docs/2015-oct-nonmodel/n-blast.rst

    python index-db.py db/db.fa

 You can now access your BLAST server at http://<amazon machine name>/blastkit/.

-Note that you will need to enable HTTP access on your Amazon firewall settings.
+Note that you will need to enable HTTP access on your Amazon firewall settings; see :doc:`../amazon/enable-http`.

 If you want to use something that will get you results with the test data set, try BLASTing `zebrafish lethal giant larvae homolog